chapdast/lenovo-legion-v-keyboard-led/README.md

 ```
 will set keyboard light effect a static effect with two color of Green and Blue repeated across all 4 sections.

-and of course you always can use -h option to see below help message.
+You can use -h option to see below help message.
 ```
 Usage of lvl:
   -b int